TALK TO SALES

 Once your survey is complete, it's time to analyze the results.
 If there are offerings your employees rate poorly in terms of importance, you might consider replacing them with other benefits your employees said would work better for them.

-How frequently should I be formally reviewing my benefits?
+How frequently should I review my benefits?

-How often you send out an employee benefits survey is entirely up to you and your organization's needs.
+How often you send out an employee benefits survey is up to you and your organization's needs.
 If you're just starting with a brand new benefits package, you may want to send out a survey more frequently, such as every quarter.
 If you've gotten into a good groove with your benefits package, you may only need to evaluate your company benefits annually.

 Employee turnover also influences how often you should evaluate your benefits.
 For example, if you're experiencing an increase in turnover, you may want to look at your benefit plans more often to see if they play a role in your retention.